shmcminn/digitalframeworks-spring19/finalproject.md

-# final project details
+# Final project details

 You must complete a final project for this class.
 The project has two components:
 1. A 1,0000-word story based substantially on a dataset, due at or before the second to last class
-1. In the final class, a fellow student will interview you about the piece (this is why the project needs to be turned in by May 30, so they can prepare)
+1. In the second-to-last class, a fellow student will interview you about the piece

 The 1,000-word piece should answer an interesting question using data.
 The data component of the story must be substantial, and you need to dig into the dataset.
 If you just read toplines off a website without actually finding and downloading or creating a dataset, that is insufficient.